Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Network Model and Problem Statement

+\begin{remark} It should be noted that we mainly focus on DSA in the open sharing model \cite{zhao2007survey}.
+Therefore, we often do not assume that there are primary and secondary users in the networks.
+Nevertheless, we can extend the model to handle these situations by adding external processes (i.e., which are not affected by other users' actions) to model the primary users activities.
+As a result, the network state that user $n$ aims at inferring at time $t$ is given by $(a_{-n}(t), a_{p}(t))$, where $a_{p}(t)$ is the action profile for all primary users at time $t$.
+In Section \ref{sec:sim}, we demonstrate strong performance of the proposed algorithm in the presence of primary users as well. \end{remark}

-We are interested in developing a model-free distributed learning algorithm to solve (\ref{eq:objective}) that can effectively adapt to topology changes, different objectives, different finite time-horizons (in which solving dynamic programming becomes very challenging, or often impossible for large $T$), etc. Computing optimal solution, however, is a combinatorial optimization problem with partial state observations which is mathematically intractable as the network size increases \cite{zhao2007decentralized}.
-Thus, we apply deep reinforcement learning approach due to its capability to provide good approximate solutions while dealing with a very large state and action spaces.
-In the next section we first describe the basic idea of Q-learning and deep reinforcement learning.
-We then develop the proposed algorithm that uses a deep reinforcement learning approach for DSA design in Section \ref{sec:algorithm}.
+We are interested in developing a model-free distributed learning algorithm to solve (\ref{eq:objective}) that can effectively adapt to topology changes, different objectives, different finite time-horizons (in which solving dynamic programming becomes very challenging, or often impossible for large $T$), etc. Computing an optimal solution, however, is a combinatorial optimization problem with partial state observations which is mathematically intractable as the network size increases \cite{zhao2007decentralized}.
+Thus, we adopt a DRL approach due to its capability to provide good approximate solutions while dealing with a very large state and action spaces.
+In the next paragraph we first describe the basic idea of Q-learning and DRL.
+We then develop the proposed algorithm that adopts a deep multi-user reinforcement learning approach for DSA design in Section \ref{sec:algorithm}.